Convexity in partial cubes: the hull number: Conclusions

 \subsubsection{Acknowledgments.}

 The authors thank Victor Chepoi, Stefan Felsner, Matja{\v z} Kov{\v s}e, and Bartosz Walczak for fruitful discussions.
-M.A.\ would also like to thank Stefan Felsner for his invitation in the Discrete Maths group at the Technical University of Berlin, where this work was initiated.
+M.A.\ would also like to thank Stefan Felsner for his invitation to the Discrete Maths group at the Technical University of Berlin, where this work was initiated.
 M.A.\ acknowledges the support of the ERC under the agreement ``ERC StG 208471 - ExploreMap" and of the ANR under the agreement ANR 12-JS02-001-01 ``Cartaplus''.
-K.K. was supported by TEOMATRO (ANR-10-BLAN 0207) and DFG grant FE-340/8-1 as part of ESF project GraDR EUROGIGA.
+K.K. was supported by TEOMATRO (ANR-10-BLAN 0207) and DFG grant FE-340/8-1 as part of ESF project GraDR EUROGIGA and PEPS grant EROS.